How To Dehydrate Pumpkin: Make Pumpkin Dog Treats, Pumpkin Spice

 • Dehydrate at 120-130°F for 12-24 hours.
 Check and rotate trays every few hours.
 Actual time depends on your desired final crispness.

 To test if seeds are done, check for a super crispy hard texture throughout.
-They will have noticeably shrunk in size as well.
+They will also shrink considerably, too.

 For extra salted flavor, lightly toss cooled seeds in a bowl with sea salt and return to the dehydrator for 2 more hours.

-When fully cured, store pumpkin seeds in an airtight glass Mason jar or vacuum-sealed bag in a cool dark place for up to 3 months shelf life.
+Sore pumpkin seeds in an airtight glass Mason jar or a vacuum-sealed bag in a cool dark place for up to 3 months.

-Proper low and slow dehydration helps retain the healthy fats and oils in the seeds while evaporating all excess moisture so they can be enjoyed or planted later.
+Proper low and slow dehydration helps the seeds retain their healthy fats and oils while evaporating the excess moisture so they can be enjoyed - or planted - later.

 Do you have to cook pumpkin before you dehydrate it?